-One night in May 1959, two LAPD officers turned their attention to the donut shop to confront patrons, demanding to see identification.
+One night in May 1959, two LAPD officers turned their attention to Cooper Do-nuts to confront patrons, demanding identification.
 They arrested two transgender people of color, two gay men and a “hustler.”
-When the officers tried forcing all five into the back seat of their patrol car, one arrestee would not have it and fought back.
-This drew other patrons from the shop into the fray, forcing the officers to retreat under a shower of donuts, coffee, dishware, silverware and anything else that could be thrown.
+When the officers tried forcing all five into the back seat of their patrol car, one arrestee complained of the lack of space and resisted.
+This drew other patrons out from the shop to protest and join the fray.
+The officers were then forced to retreat under a shower of donuts, coffee, dishware, silverware and anything else that could be thrown.
 For that brief moment, LGBTQ people were able to revel in having successfully fought back.
 John Rechy, a first-hand witness and Latino author who later chronicled the events in his novel City of Night, wrote "...the street was bustling with disobedience.
 Gay people danced about the cars.”

 News of the incident at Cooper's Do-nuts apparently spread quickly several blocks west to Main Street, where a number of LGBTQ-friendly bars and clubs were located.
 There, people spilled onto the street, openly venting their long-simmering anger.
 Police reinforcements soon arrived to the area to contain the "riot."
 They closed Main Street and wrested back control of the street.
 History, however, had been made.
 For the first time in America, LGBTQ people stood up in open resistance to police harassment and abuse.

 * Editorial correction: Previously, we stated in this article that the shop was located at 547 South Main Street, as stated in other sources.
 However, after subsequently researching L.A. city directories, we determined that the nearest shop was actually located several blocks east, near the corner of 5th and San Julian Streets, at the address given above.